 Living School is a not-for-profit corporation.
 It has a constitution and a board of directors with nine members.
 The Board of Living School has targets for elected members to ensure diversity: 40% female, 40% male, 20% cultural diversity and/or indigenous.

 The Conductor and the Administration Manager report to the board.

 There are three defined areas of School management assigned to the Conductor:

 Community – e.g. culture, welfare, support groups, networks and opportunities.

 Pedagogy – e.g. curriculum, learning, teaching, assessment, resources.

 To avoid over-commitment and ensure organisational management, under the board are a limited number of active working parties, assigned by the Board.
 Each working party must be chaired by at least one board member, who is able to manage an autonomous sub-circle based on an identified strategic area of growth.
 These working parties lie between the day-to-day management of Living School and the policy governance of the Board.
 The working parties’ reason for being is to support harmonious evolution, transparency and collaborative consent.

 Council of Elders

 Every board member has a tenure of 3 years with the opportunity to extend for a second term of three years.
-When a board member leaves the Living School Board, the member is approved by the Board to sit on a Council of Elders.
+When a board member leaves the Living School Board, the member is approved by the Guardians of Purpose to sit on a Council of Elders.

 This council has the responsibility to sustain the cultural history of the school: the council ensures they are the knowledge-owners of all policies archived and current.
 The Board Chair can pass requests on to the Council of Elders for consideration.
 The Council of Elders has two major roles: arbitration and archive management.